 You probably know someone who can win over others with their words.
 What they have to say may not even be the most insightful or knowledgeable, but it’s how they project their ideas with a confident tone that sets them apart.
-Being able to speak with confidence is invaluable in life and particularly important when you are running a business.
+Speaking with confidence is invaluable in life and particularly important when you are running a business.
 When you address your team with confidence, they listen and act.
 Clients respond to your advice when you speak with authority about massage therapy or skin treatments.
-And dealing with vendors, landlords and other business associates generally involves negotiations.
-If you want to ensure that your best interests are met, you want to start the discussion projecting confidence through what you say and how you say it.
+And dealing with vendors, landlords, and other business associates generally involves negotiations.
+If you want to ensure that your best interests are met, you want to start the discussion by projecting confidence through what you say and how you say it.

 Other ways to build your confidence in speaking up include:

 Write down what you are planning to say: Write down the comments you want to make; then read them so you can hear how your words sound.
-Choice of words matters a great deal when you are trying to influence others or encourage them to take action.
-You may need to rewrite your messages over a few times to get just the right, impactful words.
+Choice of words matters a great deal when you try to influence others or encourage them to take action.
+You may need to rewrite your messages repeatedly to get just the right, impactful words.
 Brevity, too, also can help in speaking with confidence.
 A few powerful words can make a stronger impression at times than lots of detail.

-Don’t worry about the outcome: Don’t focus how people will respond to your comments.
+Don’t worry about the outcome: Don’t focus on how people will respond to your comments.
 That may inhibit you from speaking up.
-Say what you want and don’t get bogged down worrying what others may think.
+Say what you want, and don’t get bogged down worrying what others may think.

 Speaking with confidence attracts others to you.
 It’s a skill you may have to work on, but it will pay big benefits because people know where you stand, what you bring to the table, and also that you mean what you say.